arpipatel-ap/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
 - Go to localhost:8080 on your browser.
 - Register as a new user.
 - Login as a existing user.
 - Start creating your own short URLs.
+- See all your listed URLs
-- Edit existing shorten Urls.
+- Update existing shorten URLs.
-- Delete unwanted shorten Urls.
+- Delete unwanted shorten URls.